98548J/98548J.github.io/docs/engineering/2023-06-05-OdometryTestRig.md

 {: .design}
 Our Decision

-Since we have not finished our game analysis yet, it wouldn’t make sense to integrate odometry into our competition robot yet.
+Since we have not finished our game analysis yet, it wouldn’t make sense to integrate odometry into our competition robot.

 {: .decision}
 As such, we decided to design a simple robot with odometry tracking wheels instead.